nieve-consulting/rock-paper-scissors-golang/README.md

 **Important: not tested in games with more than two players**

+### If you don't have Go installed, please, install it before.
+In MacOs:
+>
+> - brew install golang

 ### For launching it, first, you have to install all dependences:
 >
 > - cd rock-paper-scissors-golang